 At the International Heart Institute, we offer specialized cardiac imaging services to provide information related to the structure and function of your heart.
 Cardiac imaging techniques are noninvasive and easier to perform than invasive procedures.
 They are often used to help diagnose and treat heart disease.

 It is important to understand that not all individuals benefit from these imaging studies, and your cardiologist will be able to determine the best approach to diagnose your particular condition.

-The most common cardiac imaging tests we order include the following:
+The most common cardiac imaging tests include the following:

 - Echocardiography uses sound waves (ultrasound) to produce images of the heart and heart function.
 Depending on the type of echocardiography used, doctors can see how blood is flowing through the heart and study the size, shape and movement of heart muscle, heart valves and arteries.